AleksandrAtr/vikberry-cakes/README.md

 GitHub Pages will now build and deploy the website.
 Once the process is complete, a link to the live website will be in my repository settings' "GitHub Pages" section.

 #### **Technology**
+The website has been built using the following tech:
+- HTML5
+- CSS3
+- Google Fonts
+- Fontawesome

 #### **Credits**